nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+Here are the instructions to perform manual testing of the application: